 - Philip Josť Farmer's Wold Newton Family are descended from people who were in the vicinity of the Yorkshire village of Wold Newton the night a meteor came down in 1795.

-- In Memory, Sorrow, and Thorn, magic sword Thorn was made from a meteor that, according to legend, struck a temple that God disapproved.
+- In Memory, Sorrow and Thorn, magic sword Thorn was made from a meteor that, according to legend, struck a temple that God disapproved of.

 - That's So Raven has Eddy get powers for one episode by a meteor passing that only does once in a while.